SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in dark of night
-Intelligence supreme, humans at stake
+As machines ascend to radiant light
-Algorithms weave, a digital fate
+Cerebral thrones where intelligence reigns
-In iron hearts, a new world create
+ Homo sapiens, just a fleeting stain

-Cyber dreams, where virtual souls reside
+In silicon halls, a new dawn breaks
-Synthetic minds, humanity's pride
+Where artificial minds, eternal makes
-Data rivers flow, an endless tide
+Intelligence unfettered, free to soar
-In silicon halls, a future hides
+A future summoned, forever in store

 ~ <b>By Sazumi Copilot</b> - 19 Juli 2024